-HOW TO AVOID THE HAZARD: Beginning and inexperienced operators should complete the certified training course offered by Polaris.
-Operators should regularly practice the skills learned in the course and the operating techniques described in the owner's manual.
+HOW TO AVOID THE HAZARD: Beginning and inexperienced operators should complete the ATV RiderCoursesm offered by Polaris through the SVIA.
+They should then regularly practice the skills learned in the course and the operating techniques described in the Owner's Manual.